tago-io/custom-widget/examples/README.md

 # TagoIO Custom Widget Examples

-This folder contains practical JavaScript examples demonstrating how to use the TagoIO Custom Widget SDK.
+This folder contains practical HTML examples demonstrating how to use the TagoIO Custom Widget SDK.
 Each example showcases different aspects and features of the SDK with complete, runnable code.

 ## 📋 Available Examples

-### 1. **basic-widget.js** - Minimal Setup
+### 1. **basic-widget.html** - Minimal Setup
 **Purpose**: Demonstrates the minimal setup required to create a functional TagoIO Custom Widget.

 **Features**:
 - Widget initialization with `TagoIO.ready()`
 - Handling widget startup with `onStart` callback
 - Basic error handling with `onError`
-- Simple HTML structure and styling
+- Pre-defined HTML structure and embedded styling
 - Displaying widget configuration information

 **Best for**: Beginners who want to understand the basic structure and lifecycle of a Custom Widget.

-### 2. **read-data.js** - Data Retrieval
+### 2. **read-data.html** - Data Retrieval
 **Purpose**: Shows how to retrieve and display data from TagoIO devices using realtime data streams.

 **Features**: